UltraEngine/Documentation/CPP/Widget_DoubleClick.md

 This method is called when a mouse button is clicked twice in rapid succession.

-This is a protected method.
-It can only be used by declaring it in a custom widget.

 ## Syntax

 - void **DoubleClick**(const MouseButtoon button, const int x, const int y);